We raise funds for, and promote

 public education

-related to the park
+related to the park.

-Raise funds for, and promote
+We raise funds for, and promote

 health and well-being,